SolarArbiter/workshop/data_access_control.md

 3. Click on the User ID field in the table, there should only be one user in the table.

 ### The User Page
-This page shows some information about the user, `utilityx@solarforecastarbiter.org`, as well as listing the roles they are assigned.
+This page shows some information about the user Utility X, as well as listing the roles they are assigned.
 Notice the 'Read Forecaster A Plant X Forecast' role and its organization.
 This is a role granted by Forecaster A to read the values and metadata of the forecast they have provided for the site 'Power Plant X'.
 There is also a similar role granted to the user from Forecaster B. The 'Utility X' role grants the user access to all of the resources in this organization.